jywebs/GitHub_interview/Preso/presenter_notes.md

 1.**Code Quality & Standards**

 - **Risk:** AI code can look correct but fail to meet conventions, security practices, or performance requirements.
-- **Feature:** Copilot Chat with Reasoning explains why suggestions are made.
+- **Feature:** Copilot Chat with Reasoning explains why any suggested code changes are made.
-- **Benefit:** Developers can validate logic, enforce standards, and prevent low-quality code from slipping through.
+- **Benefit:** Developers can validate the logic, enforce standards, and prevent low-quality code from slipping through.

 2.**Long-Term Maintainability**